Police Officer Recruiting

 Upcoming Police Officer Testing

-Police Officer applicants who passed the initial screening of their resume submission were sent an email notice regarding our Police Officer Candidate Testing to be held on Saturday, September 8, 2012.
+Police Officer applicants who pass the initial screening of their resume submission will be sent an email notice regarding our Police Officer Candidate Testing to be held Fall 2014.
 The testing includes both the physical fitness assessment and written test.

-Only those applicants who received an email from the City will be permitted to test on the 8th.
+Only those applicants who receive an email from the City will be permitted to test.
 These applicants should R.S.V.P. as instructed and bring their completed forms to check-in.

 Steps of the Hiring Process